geocolumbus/worthington-weather/README.md

 1. Type in your zip code
 1. Look along the right and scroll down for the "xml" button and press it.
 1. You'll get back a "dwml" file.
 Copy the URL and paste it into src/main/java/com/tallgeorge/dwml/Main.java.
-1. mvn clean package (I run Java 8).
+1. mvn clean package.
-1. get the jar file from the target folder.
-See usage above.
+1. java -jar target/dwml-1.0-SNAPSHOT-jar-with-dependencies.jar